 Verify benefit statements that you receive from us.
 Check that all services were received on the dates provided.

 Prior to authorising electronic payments via your membership card, check that the services you are being charged for were actually received.

-Treat your Union Health membership card like your credit card.
+Treat your TUH membership card like your credit card.
 Don't leave it with your provider.

 Allow only persons named on your membership card to use the card.